In the following terms and conditions it is agreed as follows:

-(e) Not transfer any Personal Data outside of the European Economic Area without the Customer’s prior written consent.
+(d) Not transfer any Personal Data outside of the United Kingdom without the Customer’s prior written consent.

-in responding to any data subject access request and to ensure compliance with its obligations under the Data Protection Legislation with respect to security, breach notifications, privacy impact assessments and consultations with supervisory authorities or regulators.
+(e) Assist the Customer in responding to any data subject access request and to ensure compliance with its obligations under the Data Protection Legislation with respect to security, breach notifications, privacy impact assessments, and consultations with supervisory authorities or regulators

 12.6 The Provider shall ensure that he has in place appropriate technical or organisational measures to protect against unauthorised or unlawful processing of Personal Data and against accidental loss or destruction of, or damage to, Personal Data, appropriate to the harm that might result from the unauthorised or unlawful processing or accidental loss, destruction or damage and the nature of the data to be protected, having regard to the state of technological development and the cost of implementing any measures.

-12.7 The Customer agrees to the Agent appointing any third party processor of Personal Data under this agreement provided that i) the Agent notifies the Customer of the appointment; ii) the third party processor agrees to be bound by the provisions of this clause 12; and iii) the third party processor is not allowed to appoint further sub-processors.
+12.7 The Customer agrees to the Provider appointing any third-party processor of Personal Data under this agreement provided that i) the Provider notifies the Customer of the appointment; ii) the third party processor agrees to be bound by the provisions of this clause 12; and iii) the third party processor is not allowed to appoint further sub-processors.